 Yoga to Warm You Up from the Inside Out

 When the weather is cold, yoga warms you from the inside out.
 A sequence of flowing movements and long hold times in poses that activate your major muscle groups will stoke your inner fire and help you shake off the icicles, leaving you feeling more energized and a lot warmer.
 To lift your mood even more, set up your mat in a sunny spot if you can.
-Start this sequence in a sweatshirt and you’ll be stripping down to a tank top before long!
+Start this sequence in a sweatshirt and you’ll be stripping down to a tank-top before long!

 1. Thunderbolt Pose (Vajrasana) with Skull-shining Breath (Kapalabhati Pranayama)